4383/deprecacheck/README.md

 ...
 ```

-Previously packages infos and classifiers have been displayed, in this way
+Previously, packages infos and classifiers have been displayed, in this way
 by example it could allow you to find which package doesn't support specific
 python version.